 “Don’t step on the back!” roared her father before stomping after him.

 Halis chuckled with amusement and then turned back to the crowds.
 Meram and Rail were still speaking.
 She sighed with frustration.

 Then, the two parted ways.
 She straightened, inhaling with surprise.
 Gulping, she looked around to see if any other man was going to approach.
 Sweat prickled her brow when she realized there was no one else.
 Her opportunity had just presented herself and she wanted desperately to take advantage of it.

 “Go on,” her mother said with a smile.

-Wiping her hands on her apron, Halis stumbled around the table and then dove after Meram.
+Wiping her hands on her apron, Halis stumbled around the table and then rushed after Meram.
 She didn’t know what she was going to say, she didn’t even have an idea why she finally had the courage to speak up.